 Eight Days of Unforgettable Uganda Safari Experience

-- Second-Day: A Walk With the Chimpanzees
+- Day two: A Walk With the Chimpanzees

-- Sixth-Day: An Intimate Gorilla Tracking Experience
+- Day six: An Intimate Gorilla Tracking Experience

-First Day: Sights and Sounds of the Exotic Kibale Forest
+DAY ONE: Sights and Sounds of the Exotic Kibale Forest

 Touched down in Kibale National Park, and I immediately sensed the freshness of the dew, the fragrances of endemic flowers, and the musty scents left behind by monkey troops in the canopy.